Dongping-Chen/EFFT-EFfective-Factor-Tuning/README.md

 ## Acknowledgements

 This project is based on the findings and methodologies presented in the paper ["Effective Factor Tuning"](https://arxiv.org/pdf/2311.06749).
-We would like to express our sincere appreciation to Tong Yao from Peking University (PKU) and Professor Yao Wan from Huazhong University of Science and Technology (HUST) for their invaluable contributions and guidance in this research.
+We would like to express our sincere appreciation to Tong Yao from Peking University (PKU) and Professor [Yao Wan](http://wanyao.me/) from Huazhong University of Science and Technology (HUST) for their invaluable contributions and guidance in this research.
+Part of the code is borrowed from [FacT](https://github.com/JieShibo/PETL-ViT/tree/main/FacT) and [timm](https://pypi.org/project/timm/).

 ## Citation